roboconf/roboconf.github.io/en/user-guide-0.3/plugin-puppet.md

 ## Install prerequisites

-Puppet has to be installed on every target platform for deployment: on a IaaS, it should be deployed in the virtual machine image (eg. EC2 AMI or OpenStack snapshot) that contains the Roboconf agent.
+Puppet has to be installed on every target platform for deployment: on a IaaS, it should be deployed in the virtual machine image (e.g. EC2 AMI or OpenStack snapshot) that contains the Roboconf agent.

 > Note that old releases of puppet may not work with Roboconf: the "puppet module" command must be supported.